venhoai/jolla-mind2/FAQ.md

 To fix this issue, please:

-- connect your `Mind2` device with a keyboard, display and mouse
+- connect your `Mind2` device with a display and mouse
-- open the settings application and switch to accounts tab
+- open the Jolla store application
-- delete your current account linked to `Mind2` SailfishOS
-- re-register your device using the same credentials as previously used for registration

-The re-registration of the device will re-create the registry authentication credentials in the keystore.
+The Jolla store application will update the registry authentication credentials in the keystore.
 You can verify this by using the previous `docker-credentials-ssu` command to check your success:

 ```shell